LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 [Binance JEX](https://jexapi.github.io/api-doc/spot.html#web-socket-streams),
 [Binance DEX](https://docs.binance.org/api-reference/dex-api/ws-connection.html) and
-[Binance DEX Testnet](https://docs.binance.org/api-reference/dex-api/ws-connection.html) and supports the streaming of all public streams like trade, kline, ticker, depth, !bookTicker and blockheight and also all private userData streams which needs to be used with a valid api_key and api_secret from the Binance Exchange [www.binance.com](https://www.binance.com/userCenter/createApi.html), [www.binance.je](https://www.binance.je/userCenter/createApi.html),
+[Binance DEX Testnet](https://docs.binance.org/api-reference/dex-api/ws-connection.html) and supports the streaming of all public streams like trade, kline, ticker, depth, bookTicker, forceOrder and blockheight and also all private userData streams which needs to be used with a valid api_key and api_secret from the Binance Exchange [www.binance.com](https://www.binance.com/userCenter/createApi.html), [www.binance.je](https://www.binance.je/userCenter/createApi.html),